 These days, Docker talk is hot in tech circles and is likely to be heard around the corner from Docker’s definitions.
-So we’re going to look at what Docker is all about and why he’s gotten so popular.
+So we’re going to look at what Docker is and why it’s gotten so popular.

 A person named Solomon Hykes launched a mechanism called Docker.
 The goal was to make it easier to interact with Containers.
 The idea was successful, and in the year 2014 after Docker’s release of version 1.0, we saw its popularity increase.

 As a result, companies have launched server-side applications instead of virtual machines in Docker’s platform.
 It is interesting to note that several large banks were assisted by the technology while Docker was still in version 1.0, which indicates Docker’s high security for the technology in the early version.

 Nowadays Docker and Moby, known as the Docker Overhead Collection, have attracted a large audience.